GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Custom script parameters

-The interception script is the core piece that implements the authentication flow.
-In general terms, it implements a provider agnostic inbound identity authentication flow.
+The interception script is the core code that implements the authentication flow.
+In general, it implements a provider agnostic inbound identity authentication flow.
 Actually, the script used for social login and inbound SAML is the same.
 They only differ in the way they are parameterized.

 The following describes the configuration properties of the passport script.
-We advise to login to oxTrust and go to "Configuration" > "Custom scripts" > "Person Authentication" tab, and collapse the script (whether social or saml version).
+We advise to login to oxTrust and navigate to `Configuration` > `Custom scripts` > `Person Authentication` tab, and expand the script (whether social or saml version).

 - *behaviour*: It dictates whether the script is intended to integrate SAML providers or not.
 Valid values are "saml" or "social".
 In the case of SAML behaviour, a separate configuration file is needed, see [this page](inbound-saml-passport.md#register-external-idps-with-home-idp).